Ms. Foundation for Women: Personnel

 The founding group initially did most of the work for fund-raising for the Ms. Foundation until in 1975, a full-time executive director was hired.
 Sara K. Gould joined the Ms. Foundation in 1986 and created the Collaborative Fund for Women's Economic Development (CFWED).
 Marie Wilson became the Ms. Foundation president in 1984 and under her leadership, the foundation's annual budget increased significantly, from $400,000 to $10 million by 2004.

 In 2000, the Ms. Foundation added men to the board in order to diversify their group and because the foundation sees men as important allies to helping women in their struggles.
 Those who opposed this decision were afraid that inviting men to be part of the board would indicate that the foundation was less supportive of women.
 However, those who supported the move pointed out that both men and women must work together to make lasting change.
 The foundation continued to build on the kind of change enacted with inviting men to the board.
 By 2007, Ms. Foundation was funding programs that supported women, girls and also coed programs that had "a clear vision for how boys and men as allies with girls and women can work together."

 Sara K. Gould served as president and CEO of the Ms. Foundation from 2004 to 2010.
 She was appointed president in 2004 following Wilson's resignation.
 In 2008, the Ms. Foundation moved its headquarters from Manhattan to Brooklyn due to rising costs for rent in Manhattan.

 Anika Rahman was inducted as the president and CEO of the Ms. Foundation for Women in February 2011.
 Rahman was noted for helping to update the website for the foundation, giving it a "fresher" look.
 In Spring 2014 the Ms. Foundation announced that Teresa C. Younger would become its new President and CEO in June.
 Younger has stated that one of her main goals for the future of the foundation is to diversify their philanthropy.

+During the Ms. Foundation’s annual Women of Vision Awards in New York City in April 2026, Tracy Sturdivant was announced as the 10th President and CEO.